PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Experiments

 \subsection{RQ1: Effectiveness}

-RQ1 focuses on \prevent (yellow and blue diagrams in Figures~\ref{fig:cpuhog},~\ref{fig:packetloss} and~\ref{fig:memoryleak}).
-We comparatively evaluate the effectiveness of \preventEnergy and \preventAnomaly to predict failures in terms of false alarm rate, prediction earliness and true positive rate of predictions that we define as: \begin{itemize} \item \emph{False alarm rate:} Portion of false alarms on non-failing data, that is, false alarms that occur either when experimenting with normal execution data (Table~\ref{tab:false-alarms-normal}), or before the first failure injection timestamp (square dots before the red dots in the figures), when experimenting with failing execution data; \item \emph{Prediction earliness:} Amount of timestamps (minutes) between the first true positive (first toll/mid bar after the red dot in the figures) and the system crash (rightmost sample in the figures); \item \emph{True positive rate of predictions:} Portion of true positives out of the timestamps after the first true positive (portion of tall/mid bars between the first tall/mid bar after injection and system crash). \end{itemize}
+RQ1 focuses on \textsc{Prevent$_A$}\xspace and \textsc{Prevent$_E$}\xspace (the bottom and mid plots in Figures~\ref{fig:cpuhog},~\ref{fig:memoryleak},~\ref{fig:packetloss},~\ref{fig:packetdelay},~\ref{fig:packetcorruption}).
+We comparatively evaluate the effectiveness of \textsc{Prevent$_A$}\xspace and \textsc{Prevent$_E$}\xspace to predict failures in terms of false prediction alarm rate, reaction time, prediction earliness and true positive rate that we define as follows: \begin{itemize} \item \emph{False prediction alarm rate:} The portion of false predictions during normal execution, before the failure injection, that is, the portion of grey squares before the vertical red line; \item \emph{Reaction time:} The time interval between the injection and the first true prediction, that is, the number of squares between the failure injection and the first blue square; \item \emph{Prediction earliness:} The time interval between the first true positive and the observable system failures, that is, the number of squares between the first blue square and the red square; \item \emph{True positive rate:} The portion of true positives between the first true positive and the observable system failures, that is, the portion of blue squares between the first blue square and the red square. \end{itemize}

-The false alarm rate quantifies the annoyance of operators receiving useless alerts.
-The prediction earliness quantifies the time offered to operators to adopt countermeasures before the system crash, but even late predictions may still be useful to help operators quickly locate the failure after crash, even if not early enough to prevent the crash.
-The true positive rate after the first prediction indicates the stability of the prediction.
-Predictions with high stability can mitigate the impact of false alarms: A significant difference between true positive rate after the first prediction and false alarm rate before the beginning of failure injections indicates the ability of discriminating between normal and failing behaviors.
+The false prediction alarm rate quantifies the annoyance of operators receiving useless alerts.
+The reaction time quantifies the delay in alerting the operators.
+The prediction earliness quantifies the time offered to the operators to adopt countermeasures before the observable system failure.
+The true positive rate indicates the stability of the failure location alarms, once they are first raised.
+Predictions with high stability are most desirable since they indicate good sensitivity of the models after they start sensing the failure symptoms.